 You can also track the ovulation cycles of the female bulldog, which starts about five days into her cycles, one she has started spotting.
 If you are keen, you will notice a bit of blood and irritability, which indicates the beginning of her fertile period.
 At this point, you can take her to the vet for more tests to confirm whether she is ready for artificial insemination.

 How much does it cost to artificially inseminate a French bulldog?

 Another crucial factor that influences the cost is the procedure type.
-For instance, if you choose trans-vaginal insemination, the entire process will be much cheaper compared to choosing trans-cervical insemination, which is more effective but more costly.
+For instance, if you choose trans-vaginal insemination, the entire process will be much cheaper than trans-cervical insemination, which is more effective but more costly.

 Your location will also determine how much you will pay to have your French bulldog artificial inseminated.
 Some locations have a higher cost compared to others.

 What is the success rate of artificial insemination in dogs?

 The success rate of artificial insemination in dogs is between 59%-80%.
 The success rate depends on many factors, including the type of procedure used, dog breed, and timing.
 For instance, surgical insemination and trans-cervical insemination have a conception success rate of up to 100% if the estrus cycles are properly managed.
 On the other hand, trans-vaginal insemination has a fairly low success rate of about 59%.

 Additionally, the quality of male seed used will also determine the success rate.
 For instance, the fresh seed has a higher success rate than the chilled seed.
 When you use chilled seed, the success rate drops to between 59%-80%.
 The person’s skill in administering the process will also determine the success rate.